cxj05h/SQM_Installer/README.md

 - To edit an existing query, select it from the list and click "Edit Query".
 - Use the search box to quickly find specific queries. **(Ctrl + F)**
 - Use the "Backup Queries" feature to save a zip file of all your saved queries.
 - Check out the query history folder.
-This folder is updated with in a "before and after" snapshot of the individual query you have edited and saved.
+This folder is updated with a "before and after" snapshot of the individual query you have edited and saved.
 These files can be removed as needed

 ### Populating Queries